Big Jim Foreign Releases

 Big Jim Spy Series (1980-1982): Basic Figures and Accessories

-The Big Jim Spy Series was yet another original concept line, which was only distributed overseas.
-Released in 1980, the Spy Series saw several new figures and a whole bunch of fun accessories and vehicles.
+The Big Jim Spy Series was released by Mattel in 1980 as a brand new original concept line distributed overseas.
+The Spy Series saw several new figures and a whole bunch of fun accessories and vehicles.
 The figures in this series were actually quite well done and it’s a shame this line never made it to the North American market.
 The Spy Series continued until 1982, and was then changed to the James Bond series, which made complete sense for the line’s spy theme.

 Big Jim 004